-An anti-malware and anti-spyware stalwart that's ideal for diagnosing infections
+An anti-malware and anti-spyware stalwart that's ideal for diagnosing existing infections

-SpyBot Search and Destroy is a veteran of the malware wars, dating back to the first adware in 2000, and while it doesn't scan for viruses – that's in the Home version, which is $13.99 (about £10, AU$20) – the free version does a decent job of finding and fixing adware, malware and spyware.
+SpyBot Search & Destroy is a veteran of the malware wars, dating back to the first adware in 2000, and while it doesn't scan for viruses – that's in the Home version, which is $13.99 (about £10, AU$20) – the free software does a decent job of finding and fixing adware, malware and spyware.

 It's more of a system repair tool than a system protection tool, however, and you need to be careful where you get it from: there are fake versions in circulation designed to cause damage, not fix it.
 The version linked here is the real deal.

 A lifesaver if your PC is already infected, but not a preventative tool